 You will know and demonstrate understanding of ethical guidelines and professional practices associated with early childhood careers.

-Course work and practical work experience emphasize knowledge of normal growth and development of young children, guidance skills, and the planning and directing of activities that foster positive intellectual, social, emotional and physical development.
+Course work and practical work experience emphasize knowledge of normal growth and development of young children, guidance skills, and the planning and directing of activities which foster positive intellectual, social, emotional and physical development.
 Many of the courses are also excellent for parents or others who work with young children.

 View / Download Career Pathways information for Early Childhood Education